 CLP Amendment: Impact on Notifications to the C&L Inventory

-On the 20th of November 2024, the Regulation (EU) 2024/2865 was published and is in force since the 10th of December.
-It amends the Regulation (EC) No 1272/2008 (CLP) and, among other changes, brings new requirements for notifications to the C&L Inventory, which are defined in Article 40.
-All new provisions derived from Article 40 revision shall apply from 1st of July 2026.
+On 20th November 2024, the Regulation (EU) 2024/2865 was published and is in force since 10th December.
+It amends Regulation (EC) No 1272/2008 (CLP Regulation) and introduces new requirements for notifications to the Classification and Labelling (C&L) Inventory, which are defined in Article 40.

 These changes aim to improve the C&L Inventory as a substance hazard communication tool and resolve hazard classification discrepancies, leading to a more robust and reliable regulatory framework.